yasir2000/openwrt-oldwiki-md/SoekrisPort.rst

 not an issue.
 The downside is that no state is kept between reboots, not even the dropbear ssh host key.

+=== Updating the image files offline ===

+If you wish to modify the image files on the build system rather than on the target, you can do this using a loopback mount.
+However this is a bit tricky because the image consists of a partition table followed by /dev/hda1 partition followed by /dev/hda2 partition.
+To mount either of the partitions you have to tell the loopback device what offset to use.

+Example: let's suppose you want to mount the first partition (the boot partition) to update the grub menu.lst.
+First, use fdisk to find the offset to the first
+partition:

+{{{
+$ fdisk bin/openwrt-x86-2.6-ext2.image
+You must set cylinders.
+You can do this from the extra functions menu.

+Command (m for help): x

+Expert command (m for help): p

+Disk bin/openwrt-x86-2.6-ext2.image: 16 heads, 63 sectors, 0 cylinders

+Nr AF  Hd Sec  Cyl  Hd Sec  Cyl     Start      Size ID 1 80   1   1    0  15  63    8         63       9009 83
+ 2 00   1   1    9  15  63   41       9135      33201 83
+ 3 00   0   0    0   0   0    0          0          0 00
+ 4 00   0   0    0   0   0    0          0          0 00

+Expert command (m for help): q
+}}}

+Here you can see the start offset of the first partition is 63 sectors, which is 63 x 512 = 32256 bytes.

+{{{
+# losetup -o 32256 /dev/loop0 bin/openwrt-x86-2.6-ext2.image
+# mount /dev/loop0 /mnt
+# vi /mnt/boot/grub/menu.lst
+... make changes and save
+# umount /mnt
+# losetup -d /dev/loop0
+}}}

+The last two steps - unmounting the filesystem ''and'' disconnecting the loopback device from the image file - are very important.
+If you miss them, you are likely to corrupt the image.

 == User data partition ==

 Given that 1-4GB flash cards are now very cheap, you probably want the rest